jamesneimanconsulting/Agora-Signaling-Tutorial-Java/README.en.md

 ## Integration mode & run the sample program
 * Step 1: Register an account at [Agora.io] (https://dashboard.agora.io/cn/signup/) and create your own test project to get the appId
-Then select the Constant.java file in your test project, add appId to the set app_ids, and if you want to implement multiple instances, you will need to add more than one appId.
+Then select the Constant.java file in your test project, add appId to the set app_ids and if you want to implement multiple instances, you will need to add more than one appId.
 `` `java
 app_ids.add ("Your appId");
 `` `